Chidham and Hambrook: Today

 Chidham village lies on a loop-road, halfway down the peninsula.
 The only road leading out to Cobnor Point is a private road, so access to and from the harbour is limited.

 The local authority area called the 'Parish of Chidham' is a small rural parish situated five miles (8 km) west of Chichester and comprises two villages – Hambrook and Chidham.
 The residents of part of a third village, Nutbourne, are also part of the Chidham and Hambrook community, but because of the vagaries of local government, technically fall outside the parish.

 There is a network of public footpaths for walkers, giving access to the shore and intertidal mudflats of Chichester harbour.
 The land is largely flat and agricultural, but with sufficient variety and cover for a variety of wildlife.

 Parts of the Chidham peninsula are potentially at risk from tidal flooding.
-The west tidebank is in a poor state, but the Harbour Conservancy proposes to realign a section of the bank in autumn 2005; this will have the added benefit of creating 22 ha of intertidal habitat.
-Elsewhere, the tidebanks are in generally good condition.
+The west tide bank is in a poor state, but the Harbour Conservancy proposes to realign a section of the bank in autumn 2005; this will have the added benefit of creating 22 ha of intertidal habitat.
+Elsewhere, the tide banks are in generally good condition.

 The present flint and rubble church only dates from the 13th century – a wooden one may have stood here before.
-Close by is the manor house, a large late 17th century building but of greater interest to many people is the nearby pub, the 'Old House at Home' which offers a selection of real ales.
+Close by is the manor house, a large late 17th century building.

 A significant proportion of residents are relatively new to their current home, with 36% having lived there for less than six years.
 On the other hand, 18% have occupied their home for more than twenty-five years.

 Most homes (83%) are owner-occupied and 99% of dwellings are the households' main residence.
 The people of the community are evenly divided between the sexes (48% male, 52% female) and the age distribution of people over 11 years old is more uniform than might be expected.
 8% of residents are aged between 11 and 17 years and 9% are aged 75 years or more.
 Children under 11 years old constitute 14% of the population.
-The picture that emerges is of a community with a good mix.

 The parish is cut by two east–west lines of communication – the A259 and the Portsmouth to Brighton railway line.
 The Chidham peninsula extends southwards into Chichester Harbour and lies within an Area of Outstanding Beauty (AONB).
 The whole of the parish, with the exception of two Settlement Policy Areas (SPAs), lies within the Rural Area, as defined in the Chichester District Local Plan.